ipetre94/reactjs-checkout/README.md

 ## What I have used

-Stack: ReactJS, reduxjs/toolkit for state management, react-router for routing, Formik for creating forms, Yup for validating forms, Mocky (https://designer.mocky.io/) for the mock of APIs.
+Stack: ReactJS + Typescript, reduxjs/toolkit for state management, react-router for routing, Formik for creating forms, Yup for validating forms, Mocky (https://designer.mocky.io/) for the mock of APIs.

+Others: ESLint for identifying problematic patterns found in JavaScript code.

 ## Things that can be improved